BC-OH--Ohio News Digest 6 pm, OH

 Hello!
 Here’s a look at how AP’s general news coverage is shaping up in Ohio.
-Questions about coverage plans are welcome and should be directed to the AP Columbus bureau at 614-885-2727 or [email protected] Mark Gillispie is on the desk.
+Questions about coverage plans are welcome and should be directed to the AP Columbus bureau at 614-885-2727 or [email protected] Kantele Franko is on the desk.
 Andrew Welsh-Huggins, interim news editor, can be reached at 800-762-4841 or 614-885-2727 or [email protected]

 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
 Advisories and digests will keep you up to date.
 All times are Eastern.